DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 # Deployment

-Since `cadenzaanalytics` is built on the [Flask framework](https://flask.palletsprojects.com/en/stable), the deployment options for a Cadenza Analytics Extension are basically the same as for any Flask application.
+Since `cadenzaanalytics` is built on the [Flask framework](https://flask.palletsprojects.com/en/stable), the deployment options for a disy Cadenza Analytics Extension are basically the same as for any Flask application.
 Below, we present a few options, a more comprehensive overview can be found in the [Deploying to Production](https://flask.palletsprojects.com/en/stable/deploying/index.html) section of the official Flask documentation.

 ## Local Execution (Development Only)